20 recruitment techniques to make you more competitive in 2025

 If the answer to these questions is “no,” then it might be time to reform your interviewing process.

-6. Data-driven recruitment
+6. Lean into data-driven recruitment

 As companies increasingly adopt different technology platforms to help streamline their hiring processes, data-driven recruitment will help drive smarter strategies for finding and screening candidates.
 These platforms allow recruiters to manage candidate data securely, ad platforms, screening practices, onboarding, and talent management.